ajmccredie/The-Irish-Hexanator/README.md

 ## **[Unfixed Bugs](#unfixed-bugs)**

- - Although an alert works on clicking any of the buttons to remind the user they should first insert the name of their 'Nemesis' in the first input field, defining a function for this was chellenging.
-A number of video tutorials were found that almost helped solve the issue but these were all focused on inputs inside a form.

  - I tried adding a GIF image using CSS and a JavaScript function to make it appear only when the user clicks the button that generates the full sentence at the end.
-However this was ultimately left out because it complicated both the CSS and javaScript code.
+However this was ultimately left out because it complicated both the CSS and JavaScript code.

 ## **[Technologies and Tools](#technologies-and-tools)**